9 Surprising Student Resources You Didn’t Know Rasmussen University Offered

 Looking to make connections with future employers?
-Then you don’t want to miss the Virtual Career Fair at Rasmussen College.
+Then you don’t want to miss the Virtual Career Fair at Rasmussen University.
 Network with local, regional and national employers, interact directly with career development professionals and attend mini, career-focused workshops—all free of charge and open to the public.

 8. Quarterly job-search strategy webinars

 The career services team produces quarterly job-search strategy webinars for students and alumni on a variety of career-related topics.
 Some of the topics include interviewing, LinkedIn tutorials, resume writing and career fair preparation.
-The webinars are broadcast live and later hosted on the College Life Blog, as well as Rasmussen College’s YouTube channel.
+The webinars are broadcast live and later hosted on the College Life Blog, as well as Rasmussen University’s YouTube channel.

 9. Personal Support Center

 There’s nothing more frustrating than dealing with technical difficulties in the midst of an important assignment.
-Whether it’s the dead of night or middle of the afternoon, the College’s support specialists are your first line of technical support.
+Whether it’s the dead of night or middle of the afternoon, the University’s support specialists are your first line of technical support.
 The Personal Support Center is available 24/7 to assist you with everything from software installation and online course access to password resets and other troubleshooting issues.

 Rely on your resources

 If you’re a new or returning student, it might be overwhelming as you start your next educational chapter, but there are lots of tools and support available to you—online and on campus.
-Make the most out of your college career and beyond by tapping into the team of experts at Rasmussen College.
+Make the most out of your college career and beyond by tapping into the team of experts at Rasmussen University.